 How To Make Coffees & Lattes At Home

-To make pour over coffee (drip coffee made without a machine) you will need:
+To start brewing pour over coffee (drip coffee made without an espresso machine) you will need:

 - 1First, boil 20oz of water and set up your dripper on top of the carafe.

 - 2Add the filter to the dripper and put your ground coffee in the filter.
 You will need around 30g of coffee grounds, depending on how strong you like your coffee.

 - 3Pour the hot water over the coffee grounds, being sure to cover all areas evenly.
 Wait for the water to drip through to the carafe.